agrsachin81/MoneyTransferService/README.md

 # MoneyTransferService
-This is the rekuired dependency for MoneyTransferSpark project which is going to be pushed separately. https://github.com/agrsachin81/MoneyTransferSpark
+This is the rekuired dependency for MoneyTransferSpark project which is pushed separately. https://github.com/agrsachin81/MoneyTransferSpark